Studies in Additive Number Theory by Circles of Partition

-One could imagine an analogous results of fully connected CoPs if we take the base set $\mathbb{M}$ to be the set $\mathbb{P}$ of prime numbers.
-There things become a lot more complicated and will require a careful analysis of the situation.
-But this endeavour is not far from reach by examining additional concept that are somewhat on par with the subtleties and properties of these sequence.
-To that end, we make the following conjecture.
+One could imagine an analog of the results of fully connected CoPs when we take the base set $\mathbb{M}$ to be the set $\mathbb{P}$ of prime numbers.
+Here, it becomes slightly complicated and will require a careful analysis of the situation.

 \begin{conjecture} There are infinitely many pairs of fully connected CoPs of the form $\mathcal{C}(n,\mathbb{P})$. \end{conjecture}